tipoman9/wfb-stabilizer/README.md

 ## TipoMan EDIT 2024
-Added a separate thread for video processing, increased performance by 25%. qOpenHD will be started and brought to foreground, so that OSD is drawn.
+Added a separate thread for video processing, increased performance by 25%.
+OSD overlay (qOpenHD or msposd) will be started and brought to foreground, so that OSD is drawn.
 Overloading and video jitter  won't cause total image loss or latency , instead FPS will gradually decrease to the value the system can process.

 ## Hotkeys